ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 5.5 Access pod shell and logs using Deployment labels.

-I will use Deployment labels to find pods related to `youtrack` deployment.
+I will use deployment labels to find the pods related to the `YouTrack` deployment.

 ![image](https://github.com/user-attachments/assets/2a3cd115-1714-4f59-9504-2b59aede2765)

-As we can see, there 3 pods.
+As we can see, there are 3 pods.

-Let's access shell of one of the pods.
+Let's access the shell of one of the pods.

 ![image](https://github.com/user-attachments/assets/90b265ba-c4e8-415f-96de-c2999939af49)

-How I will check pod's logs.
+Now I will check pod's logs.

 ![image](https://github.com/user-attachments/assets/2c7a124a-90aa-4f90-a253-7e0ac368d8f3)

 ## 5.6 .
 Make any application configuration change in your Deployment yaml and try to update the application.
 Monitor what are happened with pods (--watch).

-Let's edit application configuration.
-I added environment variable to change base url.
+Let's edit the application configuration.
+I added an environment variable to change the base URL.

 ![image](https://github.com/user-attachments/assets/352d54d1-a571-4f85-96d7-e77a6a67ef7e)